 The ticket system has a limited number of tickets available one day in advance at 9 a.m., on a rolling daily window.
 For example: On September 1, tickets will available for September 2; on September 2 tickets will be available for September 3.
 Tickets will be available until sold out, or until one hour prior to the shuttle boarding window.
-Additionally, beginning August 16, Afternoon Walk-Up tickets are available for boarding after 3 pm.
+Additionally, beginning August 16, Afternoon Walk-Up tickets are available for boarding in the late afternoon.

 How many shuttle tickets can I purchase?